1. SAP Glossary

 3. derivation type

-What is derivation type in SAP CA-DDF - Demand Data Foundation?
+What is 'derivation type' in SAP CA-DDF - Demand Data Foundation?

-SAP Term: derivation type
+derivation type - Overview

 • Component: CA-DDF